 Resource Depletion and Overpopulation: A Call for Sustainable Practices

-Global arable land per person has been declining for decades due to soil degradation, deforestation, and urban sprawl.
-Intensive farming methods have boosted yields but at the cost of soil health, biodiversity, and long-term productivity.
-As the population grows, the gap between sustainable food production and demand widens.
-This leads to rising food prices, malnutrition, and potential famines.
-Urbanization, while offering economic opportunities, often encroaches on fertile land, further reducing the agricultural base.
+Food security is another critical dimension of the resource depletion and overpopulation nexus.
+Arable land per person has steadily declined for decades due to soil degradation, deforestation, desertification, and urban expansion.
+Intensive agricultural practices have boosted short-term yields but often at the cost of long-term soil health, biodiversity loss, and water pollution.
+As populations grow, especially in regions vulnerable to climate impacts, the gap between sustainable food production and rising demand becomes increasingly difficult to close.
+This imbalance contributes to volatile food prices, persistent malnutrition, and heightened vulnerability to famine during periods of drought or conflict.
+Urbanization, while offering economic opportunity, frequently encroaches on fertile land, further reducing agricultural capacity and increasing dependence on global food markets.

 We appreciate that not everyone can afford to pay for Views right now.
 That’s why we choose to keep our journalism open for everyone.
 If this is you, please continue to read for free.